Right Arrow

 Grey Down Arrow

-This comprehensive article examines the top five preventable injuries in petroleum and coal manufacturing—burns, machinery accidents, falls, vehicle strikes, and harmful exposures—using real incident data and industry statistics.
-It demonstrates how AI-powered video intelligence systems can proactively detect hazards, improve compliance, and significantly reduce risk.
-The guide includes practical tips for implementing video safety technology, real-world scenarios, and answers to frequently asked questions, making it a valuable resource for safety leaders in the sector.
+This article examines the top four injury risks in petroleum and coal manufacturing using real incident data and industry statistics.
+It shows how AI-powered video intelligence can detect hazards, support compliance, and reduce risk.
+The guide includes practical steps for implementing video safety technology, making it a useful resource for safety leaders in the sector.

 By